JAS-315/JAS-315.github.io/projects/possum.md

 ### Storytelling
 *See video below.*
 - I purposefully kept story telling as minimalistic as possible.
-Active communication is done wholly through symbols and there is a bit of passive communication here and there, such as stop signs before the port to warn the player a bit.
+  - Active communication is accomplished wholly through symbols.
+  - Passive communication is accomplished through scene elements, such as signs, billboards, and glowing items.
 - Another thing I couldn't tear myself away from that I love from the 16-bit days are cutscenes.
 Yes, we have cutscenes now, but there was something really fun about cutscenes then.
-Think back to Chrono Trigger and your first visit to Magus' castle; Terranigma and the skateboarding scene; Final Fantasy III (US) and the opera.
+Think back to Chrono Trigger and your first visit to Magus' castle; Terranigma and the skateboarding scene; Final Fantasy III (US) and the opera (amongst so many others).
 There was something exciting and unique there.
 So, I made the end of my currently very short game with that in mind.

 <video width="768" height="432" controls>
     <source src="../images/Story Telling.mp4" type="video/mp4">